adriancaprini/BluetoothProjectProposal-/index.md

 Example Blog.
 -------------
-### November 6, 2017
+### November 27, 2017
-picked up the module at the prototype lab.

-### October 30, 2017
-blinked an LED with the Raspberry Pi that I bought.

-### October 23, 2017
-all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board and its part.
+began to solder the PCB board that is due in week 7. all the parts for the PCB board are soldered except for the module because it was not ready when we picked up the PCB Board and its part.
-### October 16, 2017
-began to solder the PCB board that is due in week 7.
+blinked an LED with the Raspberry Pi that I bought. picked up the module at the prototype lab.

 ### Reading day October 9, 2017
 No class.